Medicare rebate changes - Cardiac Monitoring Service

 Pay Bill

-Rates for Extended Wear Holter (EWH) are increasing in 2021.
-The changes to the codes have been made in recognition of the associated time and work to monitor, detect and analyze cardiac results over longer periods, which have been recognized to increase detection.
+Rates for Extended Wear Holter (EWH) increased in 2021.
+The changes to the codes were made in recognition of the associated time and work to monitor, detect and analyze cardiac results over longer periods, which have been shown to increase detection rates.

-Extended Wear Holter (EWH) with monitoring lengths of 3-7 days and 8+ days will be covered by Medicare.
+Extended Wear Holter (EWH) with monitoring lengths of 3-7 days and 8+ days are covered by Medicare.

-Starting January 2021, Holter services will be catergorized by the length of Holter test
+Since January 2021, Holter services have been catergorized by the length of the Holter test

 • Up to 48hrs